example42/Example42-tutorials/slides/essentials/05_Modules.md

         # Main mysql class is placed in: $modulepath/mysql/manifests/init.pp

         include mysql::server
-        # mysql::server class is defined in: $modulepath/mysql/manifests/server.pp
+        # This class is defined in: $modulepath/mysql/manifests/server.pp

         mysql::conf { ...}
-        # mysql::conf define is defined in: $modulepath/mysql/manifests/conf.pp
+        # This define is defined in: $modulepath/mysql/manifests/conf.pp

         include mysql::server::ha
-        # mysql::server::ha class is defined in: $modulepath/mysql/manifests/server/ha.pp
+        # This class is defined in: $modulepath/mysql/manifests/server/ha.pp

   - Provide files based on Erb Templates (Dynamic content)

         content => template('mysql/my.cnf.erb'),
         # Template is in: $modulepath/mysql/templates/my.cnf.erb

   - Provide static files (Static content).
-Note you can use content OR source, not both, for the same file.
+Note you can use content OR source for the same file.

         source => 'puppet:///modules/mysql/my.cnf'
         # File is in: $modulepath/mysql/files/my.cnf